 Do you have a plain white kitchen that you feel needs a touch of personality?
 Then consider changing the door hardware and tapware.
 Elegant gold accessories have transformed the look of this white kitchen and taken the look to a whole new level.

-A splashback can also completely change the look of a simple white kitchen and rather than introduce another colour, white hexagonal tiles outlined with black grout is an extremely effective design statement and elevates this simple space to one that is a stylist's dream.
+A splashback can also completely change the look of a simple white kitchen.
+Rather than introduce another colour, white hexagonal tiles outlined with black grout is an extremely effective design statement.
+This elevates this simple space to one that is a stylist's dream.

 Don't forget to consider the gloss level of the kitchen cabinets too.
-Matt finishes are all the rage at the moment, for both contemporary and more traditional style kitchens but the more classic style can only ever be matt or at the most semi-gloss.
+Matt finishes are all the rage at the moment, for both contemporary and more traditional style kitchens.
+However, the more classic style can only ever be matt or at the most semi-gloss.
 If you do love a crisp, modern style, you may still love the appeal of high gloss which will bounce the light around the room and give a sparkling finish to the cabinets.

 Individual styling is a great way to bring personality into your space.
 So if you have a simple white kitchen but feel you need more colour, then consider using some greenery to achieve this.
 Introducing colour in a natural format ensures that you maintain a great organic feel to the room and ensures that it is ever-changing.

 Black, at the opposite end of the tonal scale to white, is its classic partner.
 As we are talking about timeless styles, you can't go past a white kitchen with touches of black.

-My final point for selecting the right white for your kitchen:
+My final points for selecting the right white for your kitchen:

 - As with paint colours for walls, there are many different whites to select from, for both your joinery and benchtop and the same rules apply here.
 For example, if you have a benchtop with a touch of grey, you will need to partner this with a cool, crisp white or one that is just slightly grey.